nards-it/docker-s3cmd-sync/README.md

 Traditional S3 bucket cannot persist posix file attributes, as creation date and posix file and folder permissions.

-Using S3Cmd tool we can persist posix file attributes during sync process, but actually with some limitations.
+Using S3Cmd tool we can persist posix file attributes during `sync` process, but actually with some limitations.
 The s3cmd sync command checks file dimension and MD5 hash value in order to know if a file is changed or not.
 So if only the file attributes changes the file will not be updated to S3 bucket.
+The s3cmd `put` command is not affected by this lack and will ever set permissions correctly.

-There is an Issue opened to S3Cmd project to find a way to sync files on file attributes changing, but it is not yet resolver.
-Now you can force a put to all bucket to recover
+There is an Issue opened to S3Cmd project to find a way to sync files on file attributes changing, but it is not yet resolved.
+Waiting the Issue will be solved, the script defaults force a `put` as backup shutdown strategy, to ensure all permissions will be backed up correctly.
+If you don't care it, you could set `sync` as final backup strategy.

 You can find Issue on S3Cmd repository here: [https://github.com/s3tools/s3cmd/issues/1280](https://github.com/s3tools/s3cmd/issues/1280)

-### Temporarily strategy on final sync

-The environment variable `S3CMD_FINAL_STRATEGY` could be temporarily used to force the last sync strategy to:
-- `PUT` (default) as the secure option to upload again all files
-- `SYNC` to sync only identificable changed files

 ## Contributing